 Step 1: Log into the administrative area on the DSL modem.
 You may need to contact your ISP to find the address for your modem but most vendors will set the modem up on http://192.168.1.254 (Below is what a Motorola DSL modem will look like.)

 If you do not have the login for the modem you will need to contact your ISP/DSL provider for this information.
 You may also attempt to look this information up online.
 Warning: Changing settings to your DSL modem may cause connectivity issues.

-Step 3: This is where is gets a little tricky as you now have to configure your router for PPP-OE so that you can place your ISP username and password into the correct fields so that your internet connection works!
-For the best reference I would suggest consulting your Router’s manufacturer as there are many different brands and model of routers that it would be too much to contain here.
+Step 3: You now have to configure your router for PPP-OE so that you can place your ISP username and password into the correct fields.
+For the best reference I would suggest consulting your router’s manufacturer for this information.

-Congratulations you’ve just configured Bridge Mode!
-Once the modem resets, you can go check your service again at www.portchecktool.com.
+Congratulations you’ve just configured “bridged” mode!
+Once the modem resets, you can check your service again at www.portchecktool.com.
 If you experience any issues connecting to the Internet, you will want to undo this change and contact your Internet Service Provider (ISP).